-Just because fat bikes are ideal to ride on snow or soft surface does not mean that riding them is a flinch.
+Just because fat bikes are ideal to ride on snow or soft surfaces does not mean that riding them is a flinch.
 Many fat tire bikes feature only one speed and you need plenty of muscle power to move forward.

 Furthermore, since the fat tires increase the overall weight of the bike, they also move slower and are more difficult to handle.
 That being said, rest assured that you will get the exercise you were looking for in both your lower and upper body.